MinuMThomas/Hair-and-Makeup/README.md

 * HTML
     * HTML was used as the base language for the templates created for the site.

-#### Packages Used

-* VS Code & Gitpod was used to develop the site
-* Git was utilised for version control and transferring files between the code editor and the repository
-* GitHub was utilised for storing the files for this project

 #### Resources Used

 * The Django documentation was used extensively during development of this project